bata24/gef/docs/FAQ.md

 ## If I do not install external tools, which commands will no longer be available?
 Following are the breakdown.
 It may not be comprehensive.

-If you install using `install-minimal.sh`, these commands will not be available unless you manually install the required packages and tools yourself.
+To use these commands fully, you need to manually install the necessary packages and tools.

 |GEF command/feature|Required apt package|Required python3 package|Required other tools|
 |:---|:---|:---|:---|